mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 On the other hand, \[there is] [distraction](glossary#distraction).
 [Dogen Zenji](glossary#dogen) says distraction is that your mind is scattering in all directions.
 Even though you sit down here, your mind is going to Japan, to India, to Europe, and all over.
 That is distraction.
 And on the other hand, [dullness](glossary#dullness) is completely [like] you are sinking into the bottom of the ocean.

 And finally, you don't know what to do.
-Whatever kind of [delusion](glossary#delusion), [either] dullness or [distraction](glossary#distraction) – both distract your activities...
-Settling yourself in the self is very difficult.
+Whatever kind of [delusion](glossary#delusion), [either] dullness or [distraction](glossary#distraction) – both distract your activities.
+[Then] within your life, settling yourself in the self is very difficult.

 ##### 49:49